+41 79 446 14 86 info@immofisc.ch

 The new law on foreigners in Portugal was approved by the Portuguese Parliament on July 21, 2022.

-Main novelties of the new law on foreigners in Portugal?
+What are the main new features of the new law on foreigners in Portugal?

-Apart from the measures concerning the Community of Portuguese-speaking countries which benefit from a special and more favorable status, the creation of a residence and temporary stay visa for remote workers is, in our opinion, worthy of interest.
+Apart from the measures concerning the Community of Portuguese-speaking countries which benefit from a special and more favorable status, the creation of a residence and temporary stay visa for remote workers is in our opinion worthy of interest.

 • Residence Visa

-• Temporary stay visa
+• Temporary residence visa

 This visa is granted for the duration of the stay and is valid for multiple entries into the national territory.